 When you want to restore a SQL database from a backup file, then you should know that to restore an encrypted database, you must have a certificate or asymmetric key which is necessary to encrypt the database.
 If you do not have that key or certification, then you cannot perform the restore procedure.
 You must keep the key or certificate safe as long as you want to save the backup file and later restore it.

 The benefit of restoring the MDF files from a BAK file is that even if you restore an older version of the database to SQL Server 2017, then it will upgrade to 2017 automatically.
-It saves you from installing another version of SQL server, and it also does not affect the database compatibility level.
+It saves you from installing another version of the SQL server, and it also does not affect the database compatibility level.

 In the following example, we will restore a backup of HR and save it as a new database HRTest.
 The initial database of HR is also present at the SQL Server.